A well-placed antenna is essential for achieving good RTK positioning results.

 Still, a ground plane can improve observation quality significantly.
 In some cases, it might be reasonable to mount a helical antenna on a ground plane for safety redundancy.

-A ground plane is a conductive plate that reduces multipath, provides shielding, and improves signal reception.
-It may be a piece of metal, a roof of a car, a metal roof of a building, etc.
+An antenna has to be placed on a ground plane which reduces multipath, provides shielding and improves signal reception.
+A ground plane is a conductive plate, it may be a piece of metal, a roof of a car, a metal roof of a building, etc.